robertkovacs/Literate/Literate.md

 ### Chapter class

 A chapter is very similar to a program.
 It has a title, commands, sections, and also an original file.
 In the case of a single file program (which is what we are focusing on for the moment) the Program's file and the Chapter's file will be the same.
-A chapter also has a minor number and a major number;
+A chapter also has a minor number and a major number.

 ```d
 class Chapter